 Among these strategies, a growing body of work focuses on training or fine-tuning LLMs using the data they generate, a process known as self-improvement~\citep{bai2022constitutional,huang2023large,wang2023self,pang2024language}.
 Self-improvement methodologies initiate with a pre-trained LLM, utilize the model to generate new data, and then fine-tune the model with the generated data.
 Empirical studies have shown that this approach yields promising results across various domains~\citep{zelikman2022star,wang2023self,tian2024toward}.
 However, the theoretical underpinnings of self-improvement remain under-explored~\citep{song2025mind,huang2025selfimprovement}.
 Specifically, there is a lack of theoretical models to explain its mechanisms and insufficient evidence to fully understand the training dynamics involved in this process.

-In this paper, we theoretically model the training dynamics of LLM self-improvement, inspired by the conjecture that self-improvement capability arises from the gap between an LLM's solver capability and verifier capability~\citep{song2025mind}.
+In this paper, we theoretically model the training dynamics of LLM self-improvement, inspired by the conjecture that self-improvement capability arises from the gap between an LLM's solver capability and verifier capability~\footnote{We term this the solver-verifier gap to ensure consistency with our mathematical notation ($U_s$ for Solver, $U_v$ for Verifier) and our specific Best-of-N implementation.
+We explicitly acknowledge that this concept builds directly upon the generation-verification gap originally conceptualized by~\cite{song2025mind}, and we adopt this terminology with deep respect for their foundational contribution.}.
 Specifically, we define these two capabilities as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, =0pt] \item Solver capability $U_s(t)$: The quality of responses directly generated from LLM; \item Verifier capability $U_v(t)$: The quality of responses generated from LLM and evaluated by LLM. \end{itemize}

 In practice, different metrics can be used to quantify these capabilities.
 For tasks with ground-truth labels, the $0-1$ training loss can serve as a direct measure.
 For tasks without ground truth, uncertainty quantification can be adopted, as it correlates strongly with model capability~\citep{huang2025selfimprovement}.
 Based on the above discussions, we model the training dynamics of LLM self-improvement using the coupled differential equations in Equation~\ref{eq:differential equation}, inspired by \emph{potential energy} in physics~\citep{rankine1853general}: